Vengeance Moth appeared in comics Gail Simone wrote for DC, from 2012 to 2014.

 She’ll normally wear nerdy glasses, and a few simple facial piercings (one or two nose rings, and a basic labret).
 When underground she often wears a scarf – it is likely that her body quickly loses heat.

 In some concept art Vengeance Moth has a body type corresponding to her inability to exercise her lower body.
-In the published art she has a more comic-books-traditional, fine-waisted body.
+In the published art she has a more super-hero-comic-books-traditional, fine-waisted body.

 She keeps her phone and earbuds in arm holsters – the kind usually used by joggers.
-A lot of products people sneer at as yuppie hipster nonsense are also useful for handicapped people.
+A lot of products people sneer at as yuppie hipster nonsense are most useful for handicapped persons.

 She seems to have reinvented herself as her heroic Vengeance Moth persona, leaving her past behind and downplaying her limitations as much as she can.